tropy/docs/beginning/metadata.md

 _Property used_: dc/elements/1.1/rights

-### Archives Correspondence
+### Tropy Correspondence

-Incorporating elements from the Archives Generic template, this template is intended specifically for correspondence, a widely used source.
+Incorporating elements from the Tropy Generic template, this template is intended specifically for correspondence, a widely used source.
 Additional fields can be added to customize the template to include characteristics of specific collections.At present you can only use each property once in a template.
-Most of the Archives Correspondence fields appear in the Archives Generic template as well.
-We’ve highlighted here the fields that have been added to or modified in Archives Correspondence.
+Most of the Tropy Correspondence fields appear in the Tropy Generic template as well.
+We’ve highlighted here the fields that have been added to or modified in Tropy Correspondence.

 #### Type